LujainB/tamatem-auth/README.md

 #### getRedeemedItems()
 this method is to get the redeemed items (you can set the is_redeemed paramter value from the `AuthenticationBehaviour.cs` script)

+#### redeemInventories()
+this method is to set all non-redeemed items to redeemed and get the whole list

 ### Runtime/AuthenticationBehaviour.cs
 ### Class TamatemSDK